Halothane: Side effects

 Side effects include irregular heartbeat, respiratory depression, and hepatotoxicity.
 It appears to be safe in porphyria.
 It is unclear whether use during pregnancy is harmful to the baby, and it is not generally recommended for use during a C-section.

 In rare cases, repeated exposure to halothane in adults was noted to result in severe liver injury.
 This occurred in about one in 10,000 exposures.
 The resulting syndrome was referred to as halothane hepatitis, immunoallergic in origin, and is thought to result from the metabolism of halothane to trifluoroacetic acid via oxidative reactions in the liver.
 About 20% of inhaled halothane is metabolized by the liver and these products are excreted in the urine.
 The hepatitis syndrome had a mortality rate of 30% to 70%.
 Concern for hepatitis resulted in a dramatic reduction in the use of halothane for adults and it was replaced in the 1980s by enflurane and isoflurane.
 By 2005, the most common volatile anesthetics used were isoflurane, sevoflurane, and desflurane.
 Since the risk of halothane hepatitis in children was substantially lower than in adults, halothane continued to be used in pediatrics in the 1990s as it was especially useful for inhalation induction of anesthesia.
 However, by 2000, sevoflurane, excellent for inhalation induction, had largely replaced the use of halothane in children.

 Halothane sensitises the heart to catecholamines, so it is liable to cause cardiac arrhythmia, occasionally fatal, particularly if hypercapnia has been allowed to develop.
 This seems to be especially problematic in dental anesthesia.

 Like all the potent inhalational anaesthetic agents, it is a potent trigger for malignant hyperthermia.
 Similarly, in common with the other potent inhalational agents, it relaxes uterine smooth muscle and this may increase blood loss during delivery or termination of pregnancy.

 Occupational safety

 People can be exposed to halothane in the workplace by breathing it in as waste anaesthetic gas, skin contact, eye contact, or swallowing it.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 2 ppm (16.2 mg/m3) over 60 minutes.

 Pharmacology

 The exact mechanism of the action of general anaesthetics has not been delineated.
 Halothane activates GABAA and glycine receptors.
 It also acts as an NMDA receptor antagonist, inhibits nACh and voltage-gated sodium channels, and activates 5-HT3 and twin-pore K+ channels.
 It does not affect the AMPA or kainate receptors.

 Chemical and physical properties

+Halothane (2-bromo-2-chloro-1,1,1-trifluoroethane) is a very dense, highly volatile, clear, colourless, nonflammable liquid with a chloroform-like sweet odour.
+It is very slightly soluble in water and miscible with various organic solvents.
+Halothane can decompose to hydrogen fluoride, hydrogen chloride and hydrogen bromide in the presence of light and heat.

 Chemically, halothane is an alkyl halide (not an ether like many other anesthetics).
 The structure has one stereocenter, so (R)- and (S)-optical isomers occur.